In this article we look at the physical aspects of food cravings:

 Satiation and satiety come from whole foods

-Satiation happens when you are eating and feel full enough and satisfied.
+Satiation happens when you feel physically full enough and satisfied.

 Satiety is when you feel full and happy and don’t have cravings for 4 to 6 hours after eating.
 When your stomach empties it is time to feel naturally hungry again and eat.

-Certain foods can trigger more hunger as you eat them causing you to overeat at every meal.
-While other foods signal the body to feel full and satisfied because of bulk, water, fiber, nutrient levels.
+Processed foods can trigger more hunger as you eat them causing you to overeat at every meal.
+While whole natural foods signal the body to feel full and satisfied because of bulk, water, fiber, and nutrient levels.

 The principle of calorie density

-We eat naturally to eat food by weight and want to eat the same volume daily.
+We are designed to eat food by weight and want to eat the same volume daily.

-Humans naturally eat and want to eat an average of 3 to 4 pounds of food per day, depending on the size of the person of course.
-The secret to staying thin happy and healthy is what is in your 4 pounds of food per day.
+Humans naturally eat and want to eat an average of 3 to 5 pounds of food per day, depending on the size of the person of course.
+The secret to staying thin, happy and healthy is choosing the right foods in your daily 4 pounds of food per day.

 Dr. Barabara J. Rolls explains volumetrics